brandonmarczak/Cake-App/README.md

 $ npm start
 ```

-This should start on port 3001
+For you, this should start on port 3001

 ### Compile React client_src